keptn/lifecycle-toolkit/docs/CONTRIBUTING.md

 ## Latest -- Official documentation (Production)

-This documentation set contains all released versions of KLT and is stored in an orphaned branch called `page`.
+This documentation set contains documentation for the current KLT release and is stored in an orphaned branch called `page`.
+When a new KLT version is released, the content of the `development` branch is rolled to this branch.
+Note also that doc modifications made through the "Edit this page" facility are merged directly into this branch.

+This uses the `latest` label so that links to a doc page remain valid across software and documentation updates.

 * build: on each push to `page` with documentation changes
 * build-environment: production